Ganapathivarma07/Data-virtualization-with-Azure-SQL-Managed-Instance-Preview-/README.md

 # Tutorial: Data virtualization with Azure SQL Managed Instance – preview (Under Construction)

-This template allows you to create a a Virtual Machine with SSMS installed which acts as a jump box for accessing Azure SQL Managed instance inside a new virtual network.
+This template allows you to create a a Virtual Machine with SSMS application installed which acts as a jump box for accessing Azure SQL Managed instance inside a new virtual network.
 Storage account is deployed which is required to store data sets in CSV, Parquet or Json format.

 # Solution overview and deployed resources.